 The CoPs require that a group of professional personnel carry out the program evaluation.
-The composition of this group of individuals (sometimes referred to as the "Program Evaluation Committee" or "Professional Advisory Group") varies from clinic to clinic; however, individuals required by regulation include the Medical Director of the RHC, one or more nonphysician providers, and the practice manager.
+The composition of this group of individuals (sometimes referred to as the "Program Evaluation Committee" or "Professional Advisory Group") varies from clinic to clinic; however, individuals required by regulation include the Medical Director of the RHC, one or more non-physician providers, and an outside community member not employed by the RHC.
 While not required, nursing staff should be included as well, if applicable.
 If the clinic provides behavioral health services, a member of the behavioral health staff should be included.
-If the RHC is a provider-based entity, various members of the administrative staff of the parent entity may be invited to participated, such
+If the RHC is a provider-based entity, various members of the administrative staff of the parent entity may be invited to participate, such as the CEO, CFO, CNO, or CQO (Chief Quality Officer).